QueenterJuma/ruby_catalog/README.md

 - **[What is School Library Project?]**

-  - [In this project, we will create a school library to add, create book and show list of books on rental]
+  - [In this project, we will create an app that keeps records of books, games, and music album.]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>